skwp/dotfiles/README.md

  Rails

+ * ,ru - Rails Unittest - synonym for :AV from rails.vim, opens up the corresponding test/spec to the file you're looking for, in a vertical split
+ * ,lm ,lc ,ls - rails specific lusty juggler file finders (models, controllers, specs, etc) - just use the letter for what you want after ,l
  * \ss to run specs, \ll to run a given spec on a line - using my vim-ruby-conque plugin (https://github.com/skwp/vim-ruby-conque)
- * ,lm ,lc ,ls - rails specific lusty juggler file finders (models, controllers, specs, etc) - just use the letter for what you want after ,l

  Search

  * Cmd-* - highlight all occurrences of current word (similar to regular * except doesn't move)
  * ,hl - toggle search highlight on and off
- * K - git grep for the Kurrent word under the cursor
+ * ,gcw - GitGrep the current word under the cursor
  * ,gg - GitGrep command line with a quote pretyped (close the quote yourself)
  * ,gcp - GitGrep Current Partial to find references to the current view partial
  * // - clear the search